Jet Fuel Costs: Understanding Prices Per Gallon Today

 Factors Influencing Jet Fuel Prices

-• Crude Oil Prices: The primary raw material for jet fuel is crude oil.
-When crude oil prices rise, jet fuel prices follow suit.
+• Crude Oil Prices: The primary raw material is crude oil.
+When crude goes up, jet fuel follows – no surprises there.

 Types of Jet Fuel

-There are mainly two types of jet fuel used in the aviation industry:
+There are mainly two types used in commercial aviation:

-• Jet A: Commonly used in the United States, this type is similar to kerosene and has a higher freezing point.
+• Jet A: Common in the United States, similar to kerosene with a higher freezing point.

-• Jet A-1: This type, used internationally, has a lower freezing point making it suitable for longer flights.
+• Jet A-1: Used internationally, with a lower freezing point making it suitable for longer flights – especially those routing over polar regions.

 Average Price of Jet Fuel